AmruthaRajsheker/Comprehensive-Guide-to-Generative-AI-Creative-Computing/README.md

-# Comprehensive Guide to Generative AI & Creative Computing
+# Leading Innovations in Generative AI and Creative Computing: From NeRFs to Ethical AI

 ## Introduction